Facebook Twitter Instagram

 Here, we will show how to open delimited files in Excel.

-Open Delimited files in Excel
+Open delimited files in Excel

 1. Open CSV(Comma Separated Values) file in Excel

 CSV is the comma-separated file where each word has “,” as a delimiter.
 Most spreadsheet applications can directly open these without any setup.
 You can open the file and modify it like a normal Excel document and save it.
-Now while saving you can select the file format like Excel, Text, CSV, etc.
+Now while saving you can select a file format like Excel, Text, CSV, etc.

 excel-save-option